hyperspy/hyperspy/doc/user_guide/eds.rst

     ├── elements = ['Fe', 'Pt']
     └── xray_lines = ['Fe_Ka', 'Fe_La', 'Pt_La']

-These methods can be used automatically, if the beam energy is set.
+The X-ray lines can also be defined automatically, if the beam energy is set.
-The most excited X-ray line is selected per element (highest energy above an overvoltage of 2 (< beam energy / 2)).
+The most excited X-ray line is selected per element (highest energy above an overvoltage of 2 (< beam energy / 2)):

 .. code-block:: python